Pensacola, Florida, United States of America: What to pack, what to wear, and when to go [2024]

 • Travel adapter

-A plug adapter that supports outlet types A and B. Check that you get the right kind.
-A lot of adapters for sale now are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Ensure that you find the necessary type.
+The majority of adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most places.

-If you go to the National Naval Aviation Museum, wear museum-appropriate clothing and take:
+If you visit the National Naval Aviation Museum, wear museum-appropriate clothing and take:

 October